Adamk99k/How-well-do-you-know-crypto/README.md

 # Deployment
 * Before the website was deployed,
 I had to use a temporary site ( Http.server ) to see the live changes while coding, To do this I used the ( Python3 -m http.server ) command in GitPod and that allowed me to see a live preview of my site while coding.

+* I later installed an extension named 'Live viewer' this hosted a local instant preview of my code, Making it a more comfortable environment.

 * The project was deployed on GitHub Pages.
 I used Gitpod as a development environment where I then committed all changes to github, I used (Git commit -m "" ) then (Git push) command in Gitpod to save changes to GitHub.